 If you’re already cleansing your kitchen and self-care products, why not add green cleaning to the list?
 Similar to beauty and kitchen products, many cleaning products are filled with toxic chemicals such as ammonia, bleach, and chlorine.
 These same products often contain carcinogens, neurotoxins, and endocrine disruptors, which are additional toxic ingredients that harm your health and hurt the planet.
 By making a swap to something more sustainable, you’ll improve air quality, reduce environmental damage, and limit your exposure to allergens and chemicals!

 We’ve heard time and time again to reduce our use of plastic water bottles, yet there are 50 billion plastic water bottles purchased in America per year.
+Even more alarming, globally, one million plastic bottles are purchased every minute.
 From disrupting our hormones (thanks to BPA’s and other chemicals) to polluting the ocean with plastic, the harmful effects of plastic water bottles are significant.

 Check out this chic Hydrate Me FitOn Bottle — it’s the perfect water bottle to take on the go or to keep within reach during a FitOn HIIT class.